haliechm/POKER_GAME_UNC/README.md

 * High card
   * A hand that is not recognized as any of the other hand types.
 This hand should have a hand value of 1 and a hand rank that corresponds to the highest ranked card in the hand.
 * One Pair
-  * A hand that contains exactly two cards of different suits with the same rank and three cards other cards that do not match each other or the paired cards in rank.
+  * A hand that contains exactly two cards with the same rank and three cards other non-matching cards.
 Hand value should be 2 and hand rank should be the rank of the paired cards.
 * Two Pair
   * A hand that contains exactly two different pairs (i.e., two cards that match in rank, another two cards that match a different rank, and a fifth card that does not match in rank with either of the two pairs).
 The hand value of two pair is 3 and the hand rank is the rank of the higher of the two pairs.
 * Three of a Kind